 For instructions on how you can turn a cabinet into a bathroom vanity from HGTV, click here.
 If you decide to go this route, you may want to give Annie Sloan paint a try, click here to view instructional videos on her YouTube channel.

 By Debbie Correale, founder and owner of Redesign Right, LLC.
 You can learn more about her at RedesignRight.com.
-Find her on Facebook.com/RedesignRight, Twitter @RedesignRight, LinkedIn, Pinterest, Houzz, Google+ and Instagram.
-Featured Image from Houzz: Hunter Douglas.
+Find her on Facebook.com/RedesignRight, Twitter @RedesignRight, LinkedIn, Pinterest, Houzz, and Instagram.
+Feature photo from Pixabay.

 I love the new bathroom products that are now affordable and available to homeowners.
 I wanted to review three spectacular trends in bathroom design.